 Young researchers who are citizens of Ukraine can apply to the State Secretariat for Education Research and Innovation (SERI) for Swiss Government Excellence Scholarships.

 Against the backdrop of Russia's military aggression, Switzerland is committed to dialogue, protecting the civilian population and combating impunity, as well as respect for human rights and international humanitarian law.
 To this end it works together with government bodies as well as local and international organisations.
 Since 24 February, the peace policy programme has been adapted to target different challenges such as supporting local partners in complex matters, for example dealing with the issue of missing persons, and promoting a victim-centred approach to justice.

 Development cooperation and humanitarian aid

-The 2015–2018 cooperation strategy (extended until the end of 2019) further strengthens Switzerland's engagement in Ukraine.
+The 2020–23 cooperation programme further strengthens Switzerland's engagement in Ukraine.
 Switzerland is committed to advancing decentralisation and sustainable economic growth in Ukraine.
 To this end, Switzerland prioritises:

 History of bilateral relations

 Contacts between Switzerland and Ukraine date back to tsarist times.
 Back then, the area known today as Ukraine was a popular destination for Swiss emigrants, who founded the village of Zurichtal (present-day Solote Pole) on the Crimean Peninsula over 200 years ago.
 A few years later, winegrowers from the French-speaking part of Switzerland established a Swiss settlement in what is now the town of Shabo in the Odesa region.
 In the late 19th century, confectioners from Graubünden had some of the best-known patisseries and cafes in Kyiv, Odesa and Kharkiv.